 The Lower Division as a whole responds to the community and the world on an as-need basis as well.
 When natural disasters occur, the Lower Division children are quick to respond to help those in need.
 Teachers, staff, and administrators guide the children in their desire to assist others.

 Students are not only encouraged to serve the needs of the outside community, but also meet routinely as a community to instill a strong sense of social responsibility.
 These community routines include Lower Division convocations, where students learn about core values and people in the world who are making positive differences.
-Students also participate in Discovery Groups one day a week.
+Students also participate in Discovery Groups twice a month.
 Discovery Groups are multi-age, small student groups who meet with a faculty member other than their classroom teacher.
 In these groups, a sense of community is further developed beyond a student’s class and grade.
 Discovery Groups provide students with additional opportunities to embrace habits of service, such as performing random acts of kindness and being gentle friends.

 As our vision states, “Berkeley puts people in the world who make a positive difference.”
 Through all Lower Division community service projects, students learn they truly can fulfill this school vision.